sidhanth67/WIreless-Digital-Oscilloscope/README.md

 By implementing an offset circuit, the project enables the ESP to measure negative voltages alongside positive ones.

-The display shows RMS voltage Average Voltage and Peak-to-Peak voltage for the wave and displays what type of wave it is.
+The display shows RMS voltage, Average Voltage and Peak-to-Peak voltage for the wave and displays what type of wave it is.
 The scale on both axes and the offset along the vertical can be adjusted.

 The ESP-32 is powered through a USB cable from laptop making it easy to use with only the requirement of laptop and wifi.